Agent settings: Application Control

 About the Whitelisting page

-- Enable whitelist protection: Turns on whitelist protection.
-This means only those applications that are in a trusted file list, and whose file certification has the Allow execution option enabled, are allowed to run.
+- Enable whitelist protection: When selected, only those applications that are in a trusted file list, and whose file certification has the Allow execution option enabled, are allowed to run.

 - Prevent Windows Explorer from modifying or deleting executable files: Enable this option if you don't want Windows to be able to modify or delete any executable files.

-- Treat "good reputation" files as if they are in the associated trusted file list: Whitelists files that are in the Ivanti-hosted database of known good files.
+- Treat "good reputation" files as if they are in the associated trusted file list: When selected, automatically trusts files that are in the Ivanti-hosted database of known good files.

 For more information, see Using file reputation to restrict applications.

-- Treat "bad reputation" files as if they are in the blacklist: Blacklists files that are in the Ivanti-hosted database of known bad files.
+- Treat "bad reputation" files as if they are in the blacklist: Denies access to files that are in the Ivanti-hosted database of known bad files.

 Use this page to configure file protection rules.